oroinc/orocommerce/src/Oro/Bundle/PricingBundle/Resources/doc/api/price_list_schedule.md

 #### get_subresource

-Get full information about the schedule's price list
+Get complete information about the price list this schedule was created for.

 #### get_relationship

-Get price list ID for a specific schedule
+Get an ID of the price list this schedule was created for.